rtCamp/login-with-google/README.md

 | force_display  | Whether to display button when user is already logged in      | yes/no | no                 |
 | redirect_to    | URL where user should be redirected post login                | URL    | `wp-admin`         |

+## Contribute

+### Reporting a bug 🐞

+Before creating a new issue, do browse through the [existing issues](https://github.com/rtCamp/login-with-google/issues) for resolution or upcoming fixes.

+If you still need to [log an issue](https://github.com/rtCamp/login-with-google/issues/new), making sure to include as much detail as you can, including clear steps to reproduce your issue if possible.

+### Creating a pull request

+Want to contribute a new feature?
+Start a conversation by logging an [issue](https://github.com/rtCamp/login-with-google/issues).

+Once you're ready to send a pull request, please run through the following checklist:

+1. Browse through the [existing issues](https://github.com/rtCamp/login-with-google/issues) for anything related to what you want to work on.
+If you don't find any related issues, open a new one.

+1. Fork this repository.

+1. Create a branch from `develop` for each issue you'd like to address and commit your changes.

+1. Push the code changes from your local clone to your fork.

+1. Open a pull request and that's it!
+We'll with feedback as soon as possible (Isn't collaboration a great thing? 😌)

+1. Once your pull request has passed final code review and tests, it will be merged into `develop` and be in the pipeline for the next release.
+Props to you! 🎉

 ## Unit testing